 Greek philosopher Heraclitus is known for his belief that “the only constant in life is change.”
 Over 2,500 years have passed since those words were first written, and as we observe our own surroundings and our own reality, we can appreciate that these words continue to ring true in every aspect of our lives.

 However, the sad reality is that many organizations around the world reject even the thought of changing the status quo or getting out of their established routines.
-The recent Touchstone Research for Internal Audit, conducted by Wolters Kluwer in over 120 countries and generating over 1,000 responses from internal auditors across the globe, proves that internal audit teams are not immune to those fears.
+The recent Touchstone Insights for Internal Audit, conducted by Wolters Kluwer in over 120 countries and generating over 1,000 responses from internal auditors across the globe, proves that internal audit teams are not immune to those fears.

-The Touchstone Research shows that 64 percent of the participants are still leveraging a traditional annual assessment to identify risks.
+The Touchstone Insights shows that 64 percent of the participants are still leveraging a traditional annual assessment to identify risks.
 The study also finds that 19 percent have started their journey toward implementing a more continuous risk assessment approach within their organization.
 However, of all participants conducting a risk assessment, 15 percent are still following a cyclical-based method rather than a risk-based approach.

 The study also confirms that 40 percent of the participants realize that they will need to make substantial changes to their current approach in order to stay ahead of emerging risks that could severely impact their business.
 These internal audit teams indicated that they have plans to adopt a more dynamic or continuous risk assessment approach within the next 24 months.
-A concerning statistic from the Touchstone Research is that 61 percent of these teams still use Excel as their main risk management tool, which could ultimately hamper their ability to leverage emerging technology to help them foster collaboration across risk functions.
+A concerning statistic from the Touchstone Insights is that 61 percent of these teams still use Excel as their main risk management tool, which could ultimately hamper their ability to leverage emerging technology to help them foster collaboration across risk functions.

 Many of these organizations are actively looking for resources that could help them drive these critical initiatives within their audit universe.
 Today, there are a small number of internal audit departments around the globe that are considered “trailblazers,” meaning that they are well into their journey toward change and are currently paving the way for hundreds of other forward-thinking organizations to do the same.